Quality of education is now the highest priority in preparing children for the 21st century.

 Learning through community radio to support pre-primary students through COVID-19.

 Early childhood development centres

-Enable smooth transition into mainstream primary schools and increasing retention rates.
+Enabling smooth transition into mainstream primary schools and increasing student retention rates.

 Low-cost schooling solutions and quality education for all.